vindarel/common-lisp-course-in-videos/README.md

 > What we see: we write a code snippet with a simple text editor and we run it with sbcl's --script and --load flags.
 We use the LOAD function to reload & recompile our file while we are still in the Lisp image.

-1.3. 🚀 BONUS - Scripting with batteries included [NEW as of April, 2023]

-> I demo what may be the simplest method to run some Lisp code as of today.
-We use a simple to install a binary that allows to run lisp files as scripts, with many third-party libraries already baked-in.
-We request an HTTP endpoint and we parse it in JSON, without resorting to Quicklisp, and our script starts fast: we don't wait for the libraries to load.
-I show built-in scripts: a simple HTTP server to serve a local directory, a simple web app with routes, how to watch and auto-reload files.

-> This is a new tool still in development, so I'll call it a bonus and not an official, standard way.
-Hope you find it useful though.
-I sure do.

 1.4.
 Portacle: a portable, multiplatform, ready-to-use Common Lisp IDE

 > Portacle allows to get started with a Common Lisp editor in 3 clicks, on Windows, MacOS and Linux.
 It provides: Emacs, SBCL, Quicklisp (the package manager), SLIME (the Superior Lisp Integration Mode for Emacs) as well as SLY, Git and Magit (the famous Emacs package).
 If you already know Emacs: you can stop watching at 9'.
 We first see: what is Portacle and where to get it, what it provides, some custom integrations (M-x create-project, the tree project explorer, company-mode and paredit-mode).
 Then, we continue with a more in-depth exploration, so you can find your way inside Emacs (buffer management, file management, Lisp code evaluation, how to create and quickload a project, Magit, how to use the help system…).